annguyenbm/2020-NHIS-MentalHealth-Analysis/README.md

 ## Launching App

-The application currently has not yet been hosted on any public domain.
-Link to interact with the live application will be updated soonest!
+The application is currently hosted on ShinySever.
+Users can access our App directly here: https://arerickson.shinyapps.io/nhisproduction/

-However, users can access our application via cloning a GitHub repo and Pull request, download source zip file, or contact one of the three App Collaborators for permissions.
+Otherwise, the application can also be accessed or launched on local computer via cloning a GitHub repo and Pull request, downloading source zip file, or contacting one of the three App Collaborators for permissions.

+The App Demo presentation is currently not published, but if users face any constraints in exploring or using the App, users can contact one of the 3 App Collaborators to request for the presentation link.

 Required software: R, R studio.
 Recommend **version 4.1.0** onward.